utnet-org/contract-new-project-template/lockup/README.md

 #### Deposit and stake to the staking pool

-Deposit and stake `1000` NEAR tokens.
+Deposit and stake `1000` UNC tokens.

 ```bash
 unc call lockup1 deposit_and_stake '{"amount": "1000000000000000000000000000"}' --accountId=owner1 --gas=125000000000000